06mferrier/06mferrier.github.io/pages/portfolio.md

 This page contains links to written works I have produced.
 Some content is mathematical, some content is not.
 This is intended to showcase a range of works, that have been produced using different tools, and written with different audiences in mind.
 I have arranged the links below so that the most accessible writing examples appear before any intense maths.
 Each heading serves as the link to the relevant piece of writing.

 ## My Notes From Google's Technical Writing Course
 This link takes you to a static site, written using Asciidoc and generated using Antora.
 It contains my notes and exercise solutions from Google's technical writing one course.
+It is heavily based on the structure of [Google's original pages](https://developers.google.com/tech-writing/one){@target="_blank"} but was produced as an exercise for me in working with new tools.

 _I still need to turn the relevant repository into a github pages site, and link to it_